fstnetwork/module-api/Workshop/engine/submitSignedTransaction.md

   }
   ```

-- Expiry time of `submitToken` is 10 minutes.
+- Expire time of `submitToken` is 10 minutes.